mateus-vicente/100upet-hugo-pages/content/page/installation.md

 ```
 $ source etc/scripts/setup_lxplus.sh
 ```
-Then, continue as described below in the compiliation section.
+Then, continue as described below in the compilation section.

 ### Installation on a private machine